aredn/documentation/arednGettingStarted/downloading_firmware.rst

 Mikrotik
   If you are loading firmware on Mikrotik devices for the first time you must download **both** the *KERNEL* and *SYSUPGRADE* images.
 Otherwise download only the *SYSUPGRADE* firmware image.

+  As noted in the Mikrotik install instructions, if you determine that your device is running RouterOS ``v7.x`` you can try to install the *SYSUPGRADE-V7* image or you can follow the procedure to downgrade RouterOS and then install the regular *SYSUPGRADE* image.

 GL.iNET
   For GL.iNet devices you will only see the *SYSUPGRADE* image for both first-time installs and firmware upgrades.